Parental Controls

 You should see an icon near the top right of the screen that looks like a profile icon with a plus symbol; this is how you can invite or create an account for your child

 If your child already has an Apple account, you can invite them.
-Otherwise, you can create an account for your child instead.
+Otherwise, tap Create Child Account.

 If you’re creating an account for your child using Apple Family, Managed Screen Time should be enabled by default (or, you will be asked to enable it as a part of the setup process).